 LearnWorlds vs Teachable: Pricing

-It’s up to you to find the service that provides the best value for money — especially if you’re working to a strict budget.
+It’s up to you to find the service that provides the best value for money — especially if you’re working on a strict budget.
 Here’s how LearnWorlds vs Teachable compare on pricing.

-All of Teachable’s pricing plans boast unlimited video uploads, course creation, and hosting.
+All of Teachable’s pricing plans boast unlimited video uploads, students, and hosting.
 You also get access to integrated payment processing, student management features, lecture comments, basic quizzes, 0% fees when you ‘sell’ free courses, and VAT (value-added tax) for EU customers.